BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 You generally get more online sales if you sell in the currency used by your site visitors — people feel more comfortable with paying for goods in their local currency.

-So, if you’re selling in multiple countries, it’s a good idea to let your potential customers select their own currency to shop in (or, better yet, to present products in your site visitors’ currency automatically).
+Accordingly, if you’re selling in multiple countries, it’s a good idea to let your potential customers select their own currency to shop in — or, better yet, to present products in your site visitors’ currency automatically.

 In short, it’s a very nice feature that immediately makes Shopify a very ‘scalable’ ecommerce platform.

 Now, BigCommerce’s approach to multi-currency is a bit different.
-Unlike Shopify, you don’t create ‘markets’ in BigCommerce, but instead simply add the currencies you’d like to sell in.
+Unlike Shopify, you don’t create ‘markets’ in BigCommerce, but instead add the currencies you’d like to sell in and currency conversion happens automatically.

-You can use both Shopify and BigCommerce to sell in multiple languages — however, while Shopify gives you built-in functionality to do this (as part of its ‘Markets’ feature), you’ll need to make use of a third-party app, Weglot, to do the same with BigCommerce.
+You can use both Shopify and BigCommerce to sell in multiple languages — however, while Shopify gives you built-in functionality to do this (as part of its ‘Markets’ feature), you’ll need to make use of a third-party app, Weglot, to do the same with BigCommerce (you can watch our video review of this tool below).

 On the plus side, Weglot is a flexible tool that lets you make use of either machine translations or manual ones.